Loan Default: What You Need To Know And How You Can Prevent It

 2. Consider Deferment Or Forbearance

 Depending on your lender, you may be able to use deferment or forbearance options to ease your financial pressure right now.
 Loan deferment allows borrowers to temporarily stop making the principal and interest payments on the loan.
 The duration and repayment stipulations of the deferment period varies by lender.

 3. Contact A Credit Counselor

 Working with a credit counselor is one type of debt relief that can help you come up with a new payment strategy.
 If you’re struggling to make on-time payments, a credit counselor could be a helpful contact.

 4. Talk To A Lawyer

-If you’re in danger of loan default due to the coronavirus pandemic, then you should absolutely reach out to your lender.
+If you’re in danger of loan default due to COVID-19, then you should absolutely reach out to your lender.
 Many lenders are willing to work with borrowers who have been impacted by COVID-19.

 Ready To Improve Your Financial Life?